czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 The *shared-readwrite* folder appears for Hub Champions only.
 :::

-All hub users have a access to a *shared* directory from their home directory.
+All hub users have access to a common *shared* directory from their home directory.
 This is a read-only directory where users can access large files or datasets for their work and its contents cannot be accidentally modified or deleted.

-Only Hub Champions can populate the *shared directory* by placing files in the *shared-readwrite* directory that appears in the home directory of Hub Champions only.
+Hub Champions can populate the *shared directory* by placing files in the *shared-readwrite* directory that appears only in their home directory.

 :::{tip}
 **Upload data to the hub**